-- Polzo v County of Essex was presented as a dangerous condition case, however, the depression in the roadway the cyclist hit highlights the significant role of maintenance has in preventing unsafe conditions from developing for bicyclists and pedestrians. - Many accidents are caused by faulty roadway or sidewalk conditions that could have been spotted and repaired through a functional maintenance program. - Prepare your maintenance personnel for their depositions!
-SZAFERMA
+- Polzo v County of Essex was presented as a dangerous condition case, however, the depression the cyclist hit highlights the significant role of maintenance has in preventing unsafe conditions for bicyclists and pedestrians. - Many accidents are caused by faulty roadway or sidewalk conditions that could have been spotted and repaired through maintenance program. - Prepare your maintenance personnel for their depositions!